Assignments:

 See more exam information here >>.

-EXAM 2 CONTENT BEGINS HERE. . .
+THE FINAL EXAM CONTENT BEGINS

 - Section 3.1 Binomial Coefficients and Differences.